Felix von Luckner: Postwar life

-On 12 May 1921, Luckner became a Freemason of the Lodge Zur goldenen Kugel (Große Landesloge von Deutschland) in Hamburg.
-He wrote a book about his wartime adventures which became a bestseller in Germany, and a book about him by Lowell Thomas spread his fame more widely.
+On 12 May 1921, Luckner joined Regular Freemasonry of the Lodge Zur goldenen Kugel (Große Landesloge von Deutschland) in Hamburg.
+He wrote a book about his wartime adventures which became a bestseller in Germany, and a book about him by Lowell Thomas spread his fame throughout the Anglosphere.

-In 1926 Luckner raised funds to buy a sailing ship which he called the Vaterland and he set out on a goodwill mission around the world, leaving Bremen on 19 September and arriving in New York on 22 October 1926.
+In 1926 Luckner raised funds to buy a sailing ship which he called the Vaterland and he set out on a goodwill mission around the world, leaving Bremen on 19 September and arriving in New York Harbor on 22 October 1926.
 An entertaining speaker, he was widely admired for his seamanship and for having fought his war at sea with such a minimal loss of life.
 This opened many doors for him in the United States, where he spoke on hundreds of occasions across the country, both in German and later, increasingly, in English.
-He won the support of many notable people, including diplomats, politicians, and even some of the American Legion.
+He won the support of many notable people, including diplomats, politicians, and even World War I veterans belonging to the American Legion.
 Henry Ford presented Luckner with a motor car, and the city of San Francisco made him an honorary citizen.
-US President Calvin Coolidge wanted to meet him, but Luckner declined at the request of his government.
-Feeling that his "goodwill mission", as he called it in his travelogue, Seeteufel erobert Amerika ("Sea-devil conquers America"), could neither have greater success elsewhere, nor could he be financially sustained by the income as a speaker, however popular and successful; he returned to Germany, where he arrived on 19 April 1928.
+US President Calvin Coolidge wanted to meet him, but Luckner politely declined at the request of Foreign Office of the Weimar Republic.
+Feeling that his "goodwill mission", as he called it in his travelogue, Seeteufel erobert Amerika ("Sea-devil conquers America"), could neither have greater success elsewhere, nor could he be financially sustained by the income as a speaker, however popular and successful, he returned to Germany, where he arrived on 19 April 1928.

+Count von Luckner was a family friend and frequent visitor to the Heydrich family, who belonged to the Catholic minority in Halle.
+At their household, Count Luckner's stories about the cruise of SMS Seeadler inspired one of their sons, a young Reinhard Heydrich, to enlist as an officer cadet in the inter-war Reichsmarine of the Weimar Republic, from which he was dishonourably discharged for "conduct unbecoming an officer and a gentleman" in 1931.
+In 1937 and 1938, Luckner and his wife undertook a round-the-world voyage in his yacht Seeteufel, and they were welcomed in New Zealand and Australia, although some viewed him as an apologist for the Nazi regime and for this reason, Luckner became a target for anti-German propaganda by the Australian press.